Mock Modularity Of Twisted Index In CHL Models: Summary and discussion

 We end the paper by discussing some open problems.
-An obvious next step would be to extend the analysis to the doubly twisted sector and identify the charge vectors for which the single-centered degeneracy function will have the mock modular structure.
+An obvious next step would be to extend the analysis to the doubly twined sector and identify the charge vectors for which the single-centered degeneracy function will have the mock modular structure.
 We shall report on the same in future.
 A promising goal would be to gain further insight into the symmetry of the system, so that we have a better understanding of the partition function.
 In particular, the charge vectors that do not follow the mock modular structure need to be addressed appropriately.
 More precisely, it would be desirable to construct the generating function

-of single centered degeneracies $d(m,n,\ell)$ defined by \eqref{degeneracyformula}, and study its modular properties, if any.
+of single-centered degeneracies $d(m,n,\ell)$ defined by \eqref{degeneracyformula}, and study its modular properties, if any.
 It would also be useful to generalize the constructions of \cite{Bringmann:2012zr} and \cite{rossello2024immortal} and to find the Rademacher series expansion for the coefficients of mock Jacobi forms for the general $(M,N)$ case.
 The final goal would be to prove Sen's positivity conjecture for the general $(M,N)$ case.

-\centerline{\bf Acknowledgement} We thank Ashoke Sen and Suresh Govindrajan for discussions on the project.
-The work of RKS is supported by the US Department of Energy under grant DE-SC0010008.
+\acknowledgments{ We thank Ashoke Sen and Suresh Govindarajan for discussions on the project.
+We would also like to thank the anonymous referee for comments which improved certain parts of the paper.
 VB would like to thank IISER Bhopal for hospitality where part of this work was done.
 NB would like to acknowledge the hospitality of ICTP during the final stage of the work.
-The work of NB is supported by SERB POWER fellowship SPG/2022/000370 and we thank people of India for their generous support to the advancement of basic sciences.
+The work of NB is supported by SERB POWER fellowship SPG/2022/000370.
+The work of RKS is supported by the US Department of Energy under grant DE-SC0010008.
+We thank people of India for their generous support to the advancement of basic sciences.}